Cash in hand

 Before assessing my cash situation, I only wanted to make sure that I didn’t forget anything on my list.
 But now I was thinking about how many of the items were unimportant, so I could cross them off my list.

-One after another that’s exactly what I did.
+One after another, that’s exactly what I did.
 I pondered.
-I calculated.
-I compared.
+Next, I calculated.
+Then, I compared.

 Finally, I made it to the checkout with only two items in my cart.
 I got what I needed and spent less than $23 by switching from name brands to the Kirkland store brand for both items.